 ESOS Compliance is a University wide effort, commitment and responsibility.

-Deputy Vice Chancellor (Engagement) Corporate Services has the overall responsibility for this policy.
+Pro Vice Chancellor (International and Partnerships) has the overall responsibility for this policy.

 This Policy will be implemented using the following strategies: